 Bachelor of Science in Nursing

-This 4-year program emphasizes development of the critical thinking, communication, and cooperation skills that are essential in the healthcare environment.
-Years 1-2 focus on anatomy, physiology, math, philosophy, and nursing topics such as health, therapeutics, and ways of knowing.
+This four-year program emphasizes development of the critical thinking, communication, and cooperation skills that are essential in the healthcare environment.
+Years one and two focus on anatomy, physiology, math, philosophy, and nursing topics such as health, therapeutics, and ways of knowing.
 Practical nurse training starts in the second year and continues throughout the program via partnerships with local healthcare facilities.
-In their final 2 years, students explore nursing for adults and families, care for complex patients, community health, mental health nursing, and nursing research.
+In their final two years, students explore nursing for adults and families, care for complex patients, community health, mental health nursing, and nursing research.
 Supporting courses include math, philosophy, statistics, theology, physiological chemistry, and microbiology.

 Students may elect to pursue the Hispanic Focus option, which features several interdisciplinary courses designed to enhance nursing practices for and cultural understanding of Hispanic populations.
-In addition, honors nursing students may apply for the BSN-MSN clinical nurse leader (CNL) honors program, which allows them to complete an MSN in 1 year following graduation from the BSN program.
+In addition, an accelerated BSN allows students with a bachelor's in another area to obtain a four-year degree in nursing in as little as 16 months.

 Master of Science in Nursing

 Xavier's master's program provides entry points for both RNs and non-nurses.
 RNs who hold a BSN enter directly into the master's program.
 RNs with a bachelor's degree in another field may also enter, but when applying for admission must submit a portfolio.
-Those RNs who have no bachelor's degree but have 2 years of RN experience and have studied specific foundation topics can take prerequisite bridge courses to become eligible for the MSN program.
-Concentration options include administration, CNL, education, family nurse practitioner, forensics, healthcare law, informatics, school nurse, and several dual degrees, such as MSN/Master of Science in Criminal Justice.
+Those RNs who have no bachelor's degree but have two years of RN experience and have studied specific foundation topics can take prerequisite bridge courses to become eligible for the MSN program.
+Concentration options include administration, CNL, education, family nurse practitioner, forensics, healthcare law or informatics, and several dual degrees, such as MSN/Master of Science in Criminal Justice.
 Students can also choose a customized concentration.

 Non-nurses who hold a bachelor's degree can participate in a 20-month pre-licensure master's in nursing program called MIDAS.
 The program also incorporates training as a CNL, so graduates are qualified not only for the NCLEX-RN exam but for the CNL certification exam as well.